alyssa021/GitHub-Feeds/README.md

 # GitHub-Feeds
-Get your GitHub repository feeds in your Terminal
+Get your GitHub repository feeds in your Terminal.
+It shows commits in current branch of remote repository.

 **Installation**
 ```bash